astriaorg/docs/docs/cloud-rollup/1-digital-ocean.md

 ## Create your Rollup Genesis Account(s)

 :::danger
 __NEVER__ use a private key you use on a live network.
 :::

-You will now specify the accounts which will be funded at the genesis block of your EVM rollup.
+Specify the accounts which will be funded at the genesis block of your EVM rollup.

 You can create an account using: